 Johns Hopkins University

-Johns Hopkins University is world-renowned with its innovation and advances in research revolving around the medical and scientific fields.
+Johns Hopkins University is world-renowned for its innovation and advances in research revolving around the medical and scientific fields.
 This university offers Master of Science and Engineering in Biomedical Engineering where you can choose to go through a thesis track or a specialized track.
-In the thesis track, this is for students who are planning to pursue a PhD.
+In the thesis track, this is for students who are planning to pursue a Ph.D.
 The thesis track program focuses on research projects that will prepare students to pursue careers in development and research.
 On the other hand, a specialized track provides students with focus areas such as Biomedical Imaging and Instrumentation, Computational Medicine, Neuroengineering and Technology, Regenerative and Immune Engineering, and Systems Biology.
 This track can be completed within one year.

 Northwestern University offers two Master of Science tracks in Biomedical Engineering.
 One track requires a thesis while the other doesn’t.
 If you’re looking to pursue a professional career, you may choose to take advantage of the graduate program without thesis track.
 On the other hand, if you’re planning to pursue research in laboratories, you should choose the thesis track.